 Trying too hard to make any relationship work means the relationship is forced.
 Forced relationships can be uncomfortable and hard work and yet those are what many of us deal with.
 No relationship should ever be forced.
-If you’re having to force something, it will never fit.
+Anything forced will never fit.

-Being forced doesn’t necessarily mean we’re doing something against our will, but it means we’re also trying too hard to make something work.
-The thought of holding a gun to someone’s head is what we may correlate with being forced, but there are different ways to look at something that is forced.
+In some circumstances though, being forced doesn’t necessarily mean we’re doing something against our will, it means we’re trying too hard to make something work.
+There are different ways to look at something that is forced.

-Unfortunately, we spend a lifetime trying to figure out how to make our relationships work.
-We also spend a lifetime, putting a huge amount of energy into trying to convince not only ourselves, but our other half that we’re perfect for each other, but perhaps that’s the point.
-We shouldn’t have to.
-Any relationship that needs that amount of energy to make it work, isn’t right.
+Unfortunately, we spend a lifetime trying to figure out how to make relationships work.
+We spend a lifetime, putting a huge amount of energy into trying to convince not only ourselves, but our other half that we’re perfect for each other.
+Any relationship that needs that amount of energy to make it work, will never work.

 Like a good wine, conversations and relationships should flow.
-Two souls that come together, don’t need to be continually worked on.
+Two souls that come together don’t need to be continually worked on.
 When emotional barriers go up, everything becomes forced.
-Either we’re not getting it or we don’t want to admit, or we scared to move on alone, but we tend not to admit what’s obvious and staring us in the face.
+Either we’re not getting it, we don’t want to admit, or we scared to move on to the unfamiliar.
+We also struggle to admit what’s obvious and staring us in the face.

-As the familiar serves as a gentle reminder of where we are, we fail to see or accept that we must make new decisions, if we want to change the dynamics of the relationship, but that needs to happen.
+As the familiar serves as a gentle reminder of where we are, we fail to see or accept that we must make new decisions, if we want to change our lives moving forward.